Block on Trump's Asylum Ban Upheld by Supreme Court

 The people at Heimdal Security do cybersecurity for a living.
-In a recent article, Ioana Rejentu listed some of the best apps out there for encrypted messaging.
+In a 2019 article, Ioana Rejentu listed some of the best apps out there for encrypted messaging.
 Facebook Messenger, Skype and Snapchat are not on the list.
 The following are:

 Rejentu says Telegram is "one of the most secure messaging platforms."
 Features include a self-destruct function that deletes messages on communicating devices, and secret chats that are device-specific and not stored on the cloud.